Featured Movie Location: The Train Station

 ] Locations Manager(s): Michael John MeehanOn Location

-The train station they departed from for Philadelphia was in Parkesburg PA.
+The other, small train station they departed from for Philadelphia was in Parkesburg PA.

 The Lapp's Amish farm where Harrison Ford stays belonged to Paul and Emma Krantz.
 It is located near Strasburg, near Lancaster, Pennsylvania.
 In 1993, the Krantz's approached the Lancaster Farmland Trust about preserving it and it has now become a Trust property.